 Shell ships LNG from Australia's Prelude despite staff stoppages

-MELBOURNE, July 8 (Reuters) - Shell SHEL.L said on Friday it had loaded and shipped a cargo of liquefied natural gas (LNG) this week at its Prelude floating LNG facility after workers scaled down industrial action at the site off northwestern Australia.
+MELBOURNE, July 8 (Reuters) - Shell SHEL.L loaded and shipped a cargo of liquefied natural gas (LNG) at its Prelude floating LNG facility this week after workers scaled down industrial action at the site off northwestern Australia, the company said on Friday.

 When operating normally, Prelude typically loads a tanker every seven to 10 days.

-"We did get a cargo out," a Shell spokesperson said, adding that although union imposed 'work bans' continue, the level of such stoppages has eased.
+"We did get a cargo out," a Shell spokesperson said, adding that stoppages from continuing union-imposed 'work bans' have eased.

-Work bans include periodic halts on certain tasks, such as directing landings or departures of helicopters, refuelling of helicopters or handling tandem moorings of tankers.
+Work bans include periodic halts on certain tasks, such as directing landing or departing helicopters, refuelling helicopters or handling tandem moorings of tankers.

 Results from a three-day vote on a new enterprise agreement offer from Shell are due on Monday.